jnliou/project4/README.md

 Once we had consistent structures of data, we integrated it into a single DataFrame using SQLite.

 **Step 6: Data Export**
+Data was exported to our website using a sqlite database which consisted of the predictions from our ML model, while our raw data (image dataset) was hosted on S3 bucket.

+**Step 7: Building the Machine Learning**
+We tried a few different machine learning models to figure out the best accuracy for our end goal.

+A) CNN:

+B) Random Forest:

+c) SVC:

+D) Ensemble:

+E) Linear Regression:

+F) Decision Tree:

+G) KNN:

+D) Xception:
+This is a pre-trained model on the popular image dataset called `imagenet`.
+- We built our base model using the pre-trained model and then added a layer of our own testing and training dataset to see how it will perform.
+- We got an accuracy of 79%, over 20 epochs.
+- It was interesting to notice that the only way to fine-tune this model was to introduce our original dataset into one of the layers.
+- Different Convo2D layers did not sit cohesively with the machine learning model.

+The graphs below depict that the data was overfitting at certain points.

 ## FLASK